 - ½ cup young coconut strips optional

-Place the canned coconut milk in the fridge for 2 hours.
-When you open the can the cream will form on the top layer.
+- Place canned coconut milk in the fridge for 2 hours.
+When opening the can, cream has formed on the top layer.
 It is best to use the cream instead of the liquid portion.

-Wash the banana leaves and pat dry with a paper towel.
+- Wash banana leaves and pat dry with paper towel.
 Turn the stove on low and pass both sides of the leaf on top of the burner until soft and flexible.
 Set aside.

-Lay a banana leaf and place ½ cup of cassava mixture 1 ½ inches away from the edge of the banana leaf.
-Spread the cassava mixture thinly about 5 inches long forming a log.
+- Lay a banana leaf and place ½ cup of cassava mixture, 1 ½ inches away from the edge of the banana leaf.
+Spread cassava mixture thinly about 5 inches long forming a log.

-Add latik and shredded young coconut meat on top of the cassava mixture.
+- Add latik and shredded young coconut meat on top of cassava mixture.

-Fold the edge of the banana leaf covering the cassava mixture and roll tightly.
-Fold both ends and tight with a twine or banana leaf strips.
+- Fold the edge of the banana leaf covering the cassava mixture and roll tightly.
+Be careful not to tear the leaf.
+Fold and tie both ends with a twine or banana leaf strips.
 Repeat the process.

-On a wide deep skillet add and boil water enough to cover the cassava suman.
-When water is boiling lower heat.
-Add the cassava suman and simmer for 45 minutes.
-Cassava suman should be submerged in water.
-Once done place cassava suman in a strainer to drain.
+- On a wide deep skillet, add and boil water enough to cover the cassava suman.
+When water is boiling, lower heat.
+Add and submerge the cassava suman in water and simmer for 45 minutes.
+When done, place cassava suman in a strainer to drain water.